 Currently, there’s a school and a museum within the territory of the castle.
 You can visit the museum and learn more about the King, his reign, and the region itself.
 Outside of the castle, you’ll notice the statue of the king.

-As I already mentioned, Telavi is one of the oldest towns of the region, therefore, there are plenty of cultural and historical houses that are protected by the government.
+As I already mentioned, Telavi is one of the oldest towns in the region, therefore, there are plenty of cultural and historical houses that are protected by the government.
 Each of such house has a plate which helps you identify them.
 Wondering through one of the oldest neighborhoods in Telavi, I have discovered that the city has many of those.
 One of them even has a plate saying that famous Georgian painter, Elene Akhvlediani spend her childhood years in this house.

 Nadikvari Park is a go-to destination for many locals to relax during the evenings.
 You’ll see many families, youngsters, and elderly walking, talking, playing, and enjoying their time.
 The park also has an open-air theater, a cafe, and a stunning view of the city with a backdrop of the Caucasus Mountains.

-What to Do in Telavi: Giant Plane Tree
+Giant Plane Tree

 The tree has been standing there for 900 years, making it a popular tourist attraction.
 The width of the tree is 12 meters, while the height is 46.